 Telkonet, Inc. (the "Company", "Telkonet"), formed in 1999 and incorporated under the laws of the state of Utah, is the creator of the EcoSmart smart energy management platform, designed to reduce heating, ventilation and air conditioning ("HVAC") runtimes, reduce energy consumption, and engage users.
 The platform is deployed primarily in the hospitality, student housing, military barracks, senior living and public housing markets, and is specified by engineers, HVAC professionals, building owners, and building operators.
+We currently operate in a single reportable business segment.

-In October of 2016, the Company, under the direction and authority of the Board of Directors, committed to a plan to offer for sale Ethostream LLC, High-Speed Internet Access ("HSIA") subsidiary.
+In October of 2016, the Company, under the direction and authority of the Board of Directors (the "Board"), committed to a plan to offer for sale Ethostream LLC, High-Speed Internet Access ("HSIA") subsidiary.
 While EthoStream is one of the largest public HSIA providers in the world, providing services to more than 12.0 million users monthly across a network of approximately 1,800 locations, the Company will focus on its higher growth potential EcoSmart Platform line.
-As a result of this decision to sell Ethostream LLC, the operating results of Ethostream for the year ended December 31, 2017 and 2016 have been reclassified as discontinued operations and as assets and liabilities held for sale, as applicable, in the consolidated financial statements.
+As a result of this decision to sell Ethostream LLC, the operating results of Ethostream for the year ended December 31, 2017 have been reclassified as discontinued operations and as assets and liabilities held for sale, as applicable, in the consolidated financial statements.
 The sale closed on March 29, 2017.